Florida International University: History

-Groundbreaking for the Tamiami campus was held in January 1971.
+The groundbreaking for the Tamiami campus was held in January 1971.
 U Thant received FIU's first honorary degree.

 Miami-Dade County's public university

-In September 1972, 5,667 students entered the new state university, the largest opening day enrollment at the time.
+In September 1972, 5,667 students entered FIU, the largest opening day enrollment at the time.
 Eighty percent of the student body had just graduated from Dade County Junior College (now Miami-Dade College).
 A typical student entering FIU was 25 years old and attending school full-time while holding down a full-time job.
 Forty-three percent were married.
 Negotiations with the University of Miami and Dade County Junior College led FIU to open as an upper-division only school; Perry's vision foresaw a "no gimmicks" institution with no student housing.
-It would be nine years before lower-division classes were added.
+Lower-division classes were added nine years later.

-The first commencement, held in June 1973, took place in the reading room of the ground floor of Primera Casa – the only place large enough on campus for the ceremony.
+The first commencement, in June 1973, took place in the reading room of the ground floor of Primera Casa—the only place on campus big enough for the ceremony.
 More than 1,500 family members and friends watched FIU's first class of 191 graduates receive their diplomas.

-By late 1975, after seven years at the helm, Charles Perry felt he had accomplished his goal and left the university to become president and publisher of the Sunday newspaper magazine Family Weekly (later USA Weekend), one of the country's largest magazines.
-When he left, there were more than 10,000 students attending classes and a campus with five major buildings and a sixth being planned.
+By 1975, after seven years at the helm, Perry felt he had accomplished his goal and left the university to become president and publisher of the Sunday newspaper magazine Family Weekly (later USA Weekend), one of the country's largest magazines.
+When he left, more than 10,000 students were attending classes and the campus had five major buildings with a sixth planned.